Osheah/project/README.md

 This [folder](/research/) contains some papers used to research the project.

 ### Project Report
-The full write up of the project can be found [in word format here](/project report.docx) and in [pdf format here] (/project report.pdf).
+The full write up of the project can be found [in word format here](project%20report.docx) and [in pdf format here] (project%20report.pdf).